CCheCastaldo/bayesian_sesync_course/README.md

 Here is a very quick and easy way to alter the `SESYNCBayes` R package.

-1. Make a new R project and select the `_Packages` directory and `R package` for the type of project.
+1. Make a new R project in RStudio and select the `_Packages/SESYNCBayes` directory.

 2. Update whatever you need to in the existing datasets in the `SESYNCBayes` folder.
 If you are adding a new data frame, then add the `.rda` file to the `data` folder, make a `.Rd` file in the `man` folder and `.R` file in the `R` folder.
-For these last two, make a copy of one of the exsting files as a template and modify it as necessary.
+For these last two, make a copy of one of the existing files as a template and modify it as necessary.

 3. Open the `DESCRIPTION` file in the `SESYNCBayes` folder and update the version number to avoid confusion.